-Liz then decided that it was time to return to her scientific roots and in 2008 she completed a Masters in Wild Animal Biology with the Royal Veterinary College and Zoological Society of London, during which she set up a research project in Nepal to study tigers, coming first in her class.
-Following her Masters, Liz decided to try her hand at presenting her passion: science.
+She later completed a Masters in Wild Animal Biology with the Royal Veterinary College and Zoological Society of London, during which she set up a research project in Nepal to study tigers, coming first in her class.
+Following her Masters, Liz decided to try her hand at presenting science on screen.

 Liz has always been passionate about big cats but her love of tigers is now deeply rooted as a result of her studies and she supports several organisations that work towards the conservation of wild tigers.
 Liz pesters anyone who will listen about the wonders of the natural world.
 Part of the reason she continues to communicate science on television is due to her passion for reawakening the public’s curiosity about the world around them.